sachapan/sachapan.github.io/docs/blog/posts/information-currency.md

 Supplier forums should have fewer questions with zero responses.
 Even if there isn't someone whose job it is to monitor the forum for these questions, the regular posters can add something to these even if it is simply "I am not aware of any way to do this.
 I am running version 4.2.5.3".
 Now I will grant that there are, in fact, contrary to what presenters often make a point of telling their audience "stupid questions."
 On a forum for cars, "I am currently trying to get a flux capacitor working in my Impala to get to Mars.
 I can't find proven plans for the correct OBD II interface.
 Can you help me?"
 Now, of course, someone would be well within the bounds of polite Internet banter to point out that flux capacitors may in fact be relevant at some point in the future.
 I will update the blog when that happens.....because versions.

  But these are just two small, rather insignificant ideas.
-I believe one of the other issue that need addressing is deprecating documentation.
+I believe one of the other issues that needs addressing is deprecating documentation.
 What I mean by that is just as software versions are sunset, either from a support contract or "we ain't supporting that version no mo" point of view, there needs to be a corresponding archiving of all the comments and blogs that are only applicable to that version.
 A way for this information to be available for those that really need it with the archived software version.
 Such that someone searching for the nugget that only applies to version > 5.2 isn't inundated with information that doesn't.

 With each new day, new software releases are happening: github, docker, app stores are just a few examples thereof.
 And there are new docs, postings, blogs being written too.
 Separating the nuggets from the mud needs to get easier.
 Just as there is no central body that controls software, there is no central body that controls documents.
 But maybe there needs to be an accepted set of documentation standards that people, bodies, groups and orgs can adopt that will have a meaningful impact on the slurry flow.